Health-Informatics-UoN/Carrot-Mapper/CONTRIBUTING.md

 1) Place import statements at the top of the file, after any module comments and docstrings.
 1) Include a docstring for each function unless the function is extremely trivial - if in doubt, err on the side of more documentation.
 See https://www.python.org/dev/peps/pep-0257/ for full guidance on writing docstrings.
 Note the use of triple-double quotes (""") to start and end docstrings.

 ### Testing
 All PRs should also contain tests that test the functionality within the PR.
-#DS- What kind of testing package or infrastructure will be utilized (e.g. unittest, pytest, robot)?
+#DS- What kind of testing package or testing framework should be utilized (e.g. unittest, pytest, robot)?
+This should be specified.

 ### Continuous integration
 In the near future, Continuous Integration tests will run on each PR, to ensure that all tests pass before the PR can be merged into `master`.
 More details will be available when this is in place.
+#DS- More information should be made available for new developers not familiar with CI techniques.